In Stock

 Description

-Sold in bunches of 3 stems.
+Hydrangea Verena Pink is sold in bunches of 3 stems.

 Are you a Hydrangea fan?
-You are not alone…Blake Lively made them the centerpiece of her wedding, Khloe Kardashian regularly turns to fresh hydrangeas to beautify her home and Lana Del Rey gave them a shout-out in her song “Old Money”
+You are not alone…Blake Lively made them the centerpiece of her wedding, Khloe Kardashian regularly turns to fresh hydrangeas to beautify her home, and Lana Del Rey gave them a shout-out in her song “Old Money”.
+Hydrangeas are extremely dependable, durable, easy to care for, and they produce full and luscious blooms.
+The most important thing to remember is that Hydrangeas need LOTS & LOTS of water and a cool environment to be happy.
+Read on to learn more on how to take care of your Hydrangeas.

 Hydrangea Flower Care: